junxit/us-congress-bills-116/metadata.md

 - 2019-11-13 — Placed on the Union Calendar, Calendar No. 230.
 - 2019-11-13 — Reported (Amended) by the Committee on House Administration.
 H. Rept.
 116-286, Part I.
 - 2019-11-13 — Reported (Amended) by the Committee on House Administration.
 H. Rept.
 116-286, Part I.
+- 2020-02-11 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-02-11 — Considered as unfinished business. (consideration: CR H1037)
+- 2020-02-11 — Considered under suspension of the rules. (consideration: CR H1029-1035)
+- 2020-02-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1980.
+- 2020-02-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-02-11 — Ms. Lofgren moved to suspend the rules and pass the bill, as amended.
+- 2020-02-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 374 - 37 (Roll no. 59). (text: CR H1029-1031)
+- 2020-02-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 374 - 37 (Roll no. 59).